 - Complete file system All servers and clients are shut down and upgraded at the same time.
-See Performing a Complete File System Upgrade. - Rolling upgrade Individual servers (or their failover partners) and clients are upgraded one at a time.
+See Performing a Complete File System Upgrade. - Rolling upgrade Individual servers (or their failover partners) and clients are upgraded one at a time, so the file system never goes down.
 See Performing a Rolling Upgrade.